Welcome To CEC A Family Medicine Doctor in Uniondale that Accepts Medicaid

 Schedule An Appointment with our Family Medicine Doctor in Uniondale that Accepts Medicaid

-At the Charles Evans Center, our team is committed to providing the traditionally underserved members of the community with the medical attention and care they deserve.
+At the CEC Health Center, our team is committed to providing the traditionally underserved members of the community with the medical attention and care they deserve.
 If you’re being affected by a brain or nervous system problem, the help of our experienced neurologist may be needed to better understand what is taking place.
 To receive the necessary diagnosis and care, make sure to contact our team today.

 Preventing The Flu